KorAP/RKorAPClient/Readme.md

 ### Further Affected Licenses and Terms of Services

+#### Bundled Assets
+The KorAP logo was designed by Norbert Cußler-Volz is released under the terms of the Creative Commons License BY-NC-ND 4.0.

 #### Highcharts
 RKorAPClient imports parts of the [highcharter package](https://cran.r-project.org/package=highcharter) which has a dependency on Highcharts, a commercial JavaScript charting library.
 Highcharts offers both a commercial license as well as a free non-commercial license.
 Please review the licensing options and terms before using the highcharter plot options, as the `RKorAPClient` license neither provides nor implies a license for Highcharts.